Minimum Resource Threshold Policy Under Partial Interference: Supplementary Material

 \section{Supplementary Material}

-This document contains supplementary materials for ``Optimal Allocation Rule for Infectious Disease Prevention Under Partial Interference and Outcome-Oriented Targets With Repeated Cross-Sectional Surveys.''
+This document contains supplementary materials for ``Minimum Resource Threshold Policy Under Partial Interference.''
 Section \ref{sec:A} presents additional results related to the main paper.
 Section \ref{sec:B} proves lemmas and theorems stated in the paper.